• Home

 St. Louis Cathedral

 St. Louis Cathedral is a historic landmark and one of the most recognizable buildings in New Orleans.
 Located in Jackson Square, this iconic cathedral is a popular destination.
 The cathedral is named after King Louis IX of France and was completed in 1794, making it one of the oldest continuously operating cathedrals in the United States.
-The stunning architecture and intricate details of the building make it a masterpiece of Gothic Revival style, with three iconic steeples reaching toward the sky.
+The stunning architecture and intricate details of the building make it a masterpiece of the Gothic Revival style, with three iconic steeples reaching toward the sky.
 Inside, visitors can admire the beautiful stained glass windows, intricate murals, and ornate altars.

 Today, the cathedral is still an active church and offers daily mass services.
 Visitors can also take guided tours of the cathedral to learn more about its rich history and cultural significance.
-Whether you’re a history buff, art lover, or simply looking for a peaceful place to reflect and admire beautiful architecture, St. Louis Cathedral is a must-visit destination in New Orleans.
+Whether you’re a history buff, an art lover, or simply looking for a peaceful place to reflect and admire beautiful architecture, St. Louis Cathedral is a must-visit destination in New Orleans.

 Other Places We’ve Visited in New Orleans